tjohns23/Networth/README.md

-# Networth - Contact Management System
+# Networth - Job Application Management System

-A full-stack web application designed to help users manage their personal and professional contacts.
+A full-stack web application designed to help users manage job applications.
-This application provides a **secure, robust, and user-friendly interface** for creating, viewing, updating, and deleting contact information.
+This application provides a **secure, robust, and user-friendly interface** for tracking application status, storing and editing resumes, and preparing for coffee chats.

 Built with the **MERN stack** (MongoDB, Express.js, React, Node.js) and written entirely in **TypeScript**.